TestFlowLabs/pest-plugin-bridge/ROADMAP.md

 # Roadmap

-Ideas and potential improvements for Pest Plugin Bridge.
+Ideas and potential improvements for Pest Bridge Plugin.
 This is not a commitment to implement these features, but a collection of possibilities.

 ## Documentation Enhancements